derrekyoung/appd-agent-management/README.md

 * Download any appdynamics software by passing in the download URL

 ## Requirements
-* Supported on Linux/OSX/Unix only.
+* Supported on Linux only.
 No Windows support
 * Python 2.7+ on the central distribution server
 * Python Fabric on the central distribution server
 * Unzip utility available on the destination servers